Engin-Boot/capture-behavior-of-a-visit-counter-Mohit-it-is/needs-director.md

 Scenario: Show patient visits during working days and holidays

-  Given
-  When
-  Then
+  Given I have the complete data of patient visits in structured format When I retreive data of patients visited during working days and holidays Then I see the results

 Scenario: Compute parking slots to reserve for visiting specialists

-  Given
-  When
-  Then
+  Given I have complete data of parking slots
+  And visitng specialists
+  When I calculate available parking slots
+  And number of visitng specialits
+  Then I reserve part of parking slots for visiting specialists